ON-CAMERA CLASSES with MARVIN HINZ

 the space and to offer a strong focus for each participant.
 Prices are

-based on a five-class session, once per week on the days and times
+usually based on a six-class session, once per week on the days and times

 noted in the schedule.
 Workshops,